Battle of Verdun: 11 March – 9 April

 After a week, the German attack had reached the first-day objectives, to find that French guns behind Côte de Marre and Bois Bourrus were still operational and inflicting many casualties among the Germans on the east bank.
-German artillery moved to Côte 265, was subjected to systematic artillery fire by the French, which left the Germans needing to implement the second part of the west bank offensive, to protect the gains of the first phase.
+German artillery moved to Côte 265 and was subjected to systematic artillery-fire by the French, leaving the Germans needing to implement the second part of the west bank offensive of protecting the gains of the first phase.
 German attacks changed from large operations on broad fronts, to narrow-front attacks with limited objectives.

 On 14 March a German attack captured Côte 265 at the west end of Mort-Homme but the French 75th Infantry Brigade managed to hold Côte 295 at the east end.
 On 20 March, after a bombardment by 13,000 trench mortar rounds, the 11th Bavarian and 11th Reserve divisions attacked Bois d'Avocourt and Bois de Malancourt and reached their initial objectives easily.
 Gossler ordered a pause in the attack, to consolidate the captured ground and to prepare another big bombardment for the next day.
 On 22 March, two divisions attacked "Termite Hill" near Côte 304 but were met by a mass of artillery fire, which also fell on assembly points and the German lines of communication, ending the German advance.

 The limited German success had been costly and French artillery inflicted more casualties as the German infantry tried to dig in.
 By 30 March, Gossler had captured Bois de Malancourt at a cost of 20,000 casualties and the Germans were still short of Côte 304.
 On 30 March, the XXII Reserve Corps arrived as reinforcements and General Max von Gallwitz took command of a new Attack Group West (Angriffsgruppe West).
 Malancourt village was captured on 31 March, Haucourt fell on 5 April and Béthincourt on 8 April.
 On the east bank, German attacks near Vaux reached Bois Caillette and the Vaux–Fleury railway but were then driven back by the French 5th Division.
 An attack was made on a wider front along both banks by the Germans at noon on 9 April, with five divisions on the left bank but this was repulsed except at Mort-Homme, where the French 42nd Division was forced back from the north-east face.
 On the right bank an attack on Côte-du-Poivre failed.